Computer-Architecture-Spring-2023-SUT/mips-processor-team-6/README.md

 ## Project Phases

 ### Phase 1: Designing MIPS Data Path
 In this phase, we designed a single-cycle MIPS processor data path.
-The processor contained the essential components, including instruction fetch, instruction decode, ALU (Arithmetic Logic Unit), and memory access.
+The processor contained the essential components, including instruction fetch, instruction decode, ALU (Arithmetic Logic Unit) and memory access.
 This initial phase served as the foundation for the subsequent enhancements.

 ### Phase 2: Adding Cache Memory
 Building upon the Phase 1 design, we extended the MIPS processor by adding a 2-way set associative cache with 4 sets and 2 blocks in each set.
 Each cache block helds 4 words.
 The addition of cache memory aimed to reduce memory access latency and improve overall performance.